Akitha-Chanupama/Akitha-Chanupama/README.md

 <td width="50%" valign="top">

 ### 📄 AI Resume Analyser
-> Upload a PDF resume and paste a job description — the app extracts text, maps skills, and returns a detailed ATS-style match score with prioritised suggestions to boost your chances before you even hit apply.
+> Upload a PDF resume and paste a job description, the app extracts text, maps skills, and returns a detailed ATS-style match score with prioritised suggestions to boost your chances before you even hit apply.

 `React` · `Python` · `Skill Matching` · `ATS Scoring`